rustyrussell/bolt12address/README.md

 - MUST set `vendor` to filename being served:
   - either username@domain or simply domain.
 - MUST set `node_ids` to zero or more node_ids which will be used to sign offers for this vendor.
+- MUST set `chains` to the chains these `node_ids` are valid for, or MAY not set `chains` if the `node_ids` are valid for Bitcoin.
 - MAY set `features`, `absolute_expiry`, `description` and `paths` (see BOLT 12).
-- MUST set `certsignature` to the signature of the BOLT-12 merkle root as per [BOLT12 Signature Calculation](https://bolt12.org/bolt12.html#signature-calculation) using the key in the certificate for the domain in `vendor`.
+- MUST set `certsignature` to the RSA signature (using PSS padding mode maximum saltlen) of the BOLT-12 merkle root as per [BOLT12 Signature Calculation](https://bolt12.org/bolt12.html#signature-calculation) using the secret key for the domain in `vendor`.
 - MUST NOT set `description` unless it has an offer which is constructed using the other fields, and the offer's `node_id` set to the first of the `node_ids`.
 - If it is serving the `addressproof` over HTTPS:
   - MAY set `cert` and `certchain`